grain-lang/grain-lang.org/src/guide/lists.md

 print(result) // [1, 2, 3, 4, 5]
 ```

-However, it is important to be aware of the **performance implications of arbitrary-position spreads**: in general, including a single spread at the end of a list expression is much more efficient than including a spread anywhere else as the latter requires copying the entire list(s) being spread.
+However, it is important to be aware of the **performance implications of arbitrary-position spreads**.
+Grain lists are implemented as singly-linked lists, and therefore prepending new elements to the beginning of one is a very efficient operation (the last new element could then simply point to the list being extended).
+On the other hand, we do not get this same benefit if a spread appears somewhere other than at the end of a list expression.
+In this case, the entire list being spread will have to be copied one element at a time in order to create the new list while also not mutating the old list.

 We can also write functions that process data in lists, but we'll save that fun for the section on Pattern Matching.